 - The Jump to Line command can be used to go to any line in the current file.
 Keyboard shortcut: Alt+Shift+G (Mac: Option+Shift+Cmd+G).

-- You can also use the function menu (shown below) to quickly jump to functions by name.
+- You can also use the function menu to quickly jump to functions by name.

-Note that the function menu currently supports standard R functions however does not yet support S4 methods.
+Note that the function menu currently supports standard R functions, however it does not yet support S4 methods.

 Going Back and Forward

 When navigating through code (especially when navigating through a sequence of function calls) you often want to quickly return to the previous editing location.
 RStudio maintains a list of active navigations and allows you to traverse them using the Back and Forward commands (available on the Edit menu and on the far left of the source editor toolbar).

 Back and Forward apply to the following navigation gestures:

 - Jumping to a function using the function menu